HarmonizedMRI/SequenceExamples-GE/pge2/spi3d/README.md

-# Spiral sequence for Pulseq on GE
+# 3D TGA SPI sequence for Pulseq on GE

-Code for sequence generation and recon provided by Florian Wiesinger, GE
+Code for sequence generation and recon provided by David Frey (djfrey@umich.edu)

 This example is for testing gradient rotation detection with seq2ceq.m

-This example is interleaved 2D spiral.
+This example is 3D TINY Golden Angle Spiral Projection Imaging.
 The main thing to note is that **the same TRID is reused independently of rotation angle**.

 Tested by jfnielsen@gmail.com on the following system(s):